Table Of Contents

 Engineers can spend days or even weeks designing the ideal aluminum RF shield for their application.
 Fastener placement, wall thickness, cavity location, materials and many other factors are engineered to optimize performance.
-When Modus Advanced, Inc. began milling RF shields, the company was faced with a question; which of the many choices of measuring equipment is best suited to verify our processes are producing shields that meet customer’s specifications?
+When Modus Advanced, Inc. began milling RF shields, the company was faced with a question; which of the many choices of measuring equipment is best suited to verify our processes are producing shields that meet customer's specifications and shielding effectiveness needs?

-Best Way to Inspect Machined Aluminum RF Shields
+Best Way to Inspect Machined Aluminum RF Shielding Components

 Comparing Measurements via Probes, Laser Scanners, and Lights